 Since 2011, we have been the proud holders of the Wine Spectator Best of Award of Excellence, and held the Wine Spectator Award of Excellence before that for many years running.
 Our wine cellar has over 600 labels from all over the world, and from right here in Tuolumne County from our fine local wineries.

-During the summer months, we suggest you make reservations in our Groveland, CA restaurant or patio courtyard.
-Our little town has only a few full-service restaurants, and seats fill up quickly.
-We want to ensure you are well fed for your Sierra adventures.
+During the summer months, we suggest you make reservations in our restaurant's dining room or patio courtyard.
+As a small town, Groveland has only a few full-service restaurants and seats fill up quickly.

 For special event menus, please see our Events page.

 “The perfect restaurant; ambience, the orchestration, and most importantly the food.
 Oh, and did I mention the wine list?
 How about a wine list of nearly 600 labels that received the 2010 Wine Spectator Award of Excellence for having “one of the most outstanding restaurant wine lists in the world”?
 In Groveland, too.
 Bet you didn’t know you could travel any nearer than San Francisco to ﬁnd such a kudo as that, did you?
 The Cellar Door is the impressive restaurant in the Groveland Hotel, and executive chef Greg Lutes crafts his dishes as an artist would, creating California-fresh cuisine worthy of the drive up the hill.